marq24/ha-fordpass/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=fordpass)

 7. After the restart go to  `Settings` -> `Devices & Services` area
-8. Add the new integration `Fordpass` and follw the instructions:<br/>
+8. Add the new integration `Fordpass` and follow the instructions:<br/>
    You will need to provide:
-   - Your Fordpass Email
+   - Your Fordpass Email/Account
    - Select a Fordpass Region (USA, EU, UK, AU) [it's expected that only USA will work right now]

 ### Step 3.
 The hard part - the  **Token Setup**